drduh/YubiKey-Guide/README.md

 **Important** Without the *public* key, you will not be able to use GPG to encrypt, decrypt, nor sign messages.
 However, you will still be able to use YubiKey for SSH authentication.

-Create another partition on the removable storage device to store the public key, or reconnect networking and upload to a key server.
+Create another partition on the portable storage device to store the public key, or reconnect networking and upload to a key server.

 **Linux**